What are the ISO 45001 Requirements for Planning?

 - Specific objective documentation.

-OH&S objectives and planning to achieve them needs to be a conscious approach to assigning a priority / scaling of when, how, where and to what level it should be applied.
+OH&S objectives and planning to achieve them needs to be a conscious approach to assigning a priority/ scaling/ranking of when, how, where and to what level it should be applied.

 Planning actions considers using a controlled that constantly considers the reason and impacts of the considered change, as well as how it may affect the level and allocation of resources and assignments.